-Autosomal dominant polycystic kidney disease (ADPKD) is an inherited condition that affects kidney function and also produces cobweb-like, fluid-filled pockets (cysts) in brain tissue.
+Autosomal dominant polycystic kidney disease (ADPKD) is an inherited condition that affects kidney function.
+It also produces cobweb-like, fluid-filled pockets (cysts) in brain tissue.
 The condition raises blood pressure, which weakens blood vessels in the brain and elsewhere in the body.

 A traumatic brain injury can tear the tissue and create what’s known as a dissecting aneurysm.
 A serious infection in the body can lead to an aneurysm if the infection damages the arteries.
 Smoking and chronic high blood pressure are also sources of many brain aneurysms.

-- have congenital problems that affect the arterial walls, such as Ehlers-Danlos syndrome
+- congenital problems that affect the arterial walls, such as Ehlers-Danlos syndrome

 Aneurysms are unpredictable and may not show any symptoms until they rupture.
 Large or ruptured aneurysms will usually show definite symptoms and require emergency medical care.

-The following are symptoms and warning signs of an aneurysm vary based on whether it’s ruptured or not.
+The symptoms and warning signs of an aneurysm vary based on whether it’s ruptured or not.

-- headache or pain behind or above the eye (can be mild or severe)
+- headache or pain behind or above the eye, which can be mild or severe

 - sensitivity to light